Chapter 3 Basic Data Cleaning with OpenRefine

 - Some of the names in our

-column look very similar.
+Brand Namecolumn look very similar.
 Before we spend a lot of time trying to manually clean or cluster all 1778 of them let’s try two easy cleaning steps. - First, let’s change everything to titlecase by selecting

-– now we have 1693 options. - We might also want to trim any whitespace at the beginning or end of the row on the
+Edit cells>Common transforms>To titlecase– now we have 1693 options. - We might also want to trim any whitespace at the beginning or end of the row on the

-.
+Brand Namecolumn by selectingEdit cells>Common transforms>Trim leading and trailing whitespace.
 Note that on version 3.4 and above this will not make a difference as whitespace is automatically removed. - Note that you can now apply these actions to all columns at once using

->Edit all Columns
+All>Edit all Columns

 3.5 Clustering Data

-column using Clustering!
+Now let’s clean up the rest of our Brand Name column using Clustering!
 Clustering is one of the most powerful features in OpenRefine!
 Clustering is a tool for grouping names that are similar so that we can bulk edit them – it works on the syntactic level (spelling) not semantic (meaning)

 - In the

-in the upper right-hand corner - OpenRefine uses two main algorithms for clustering the data:
+Facetwindow for our column, let’s hitClusterin the upper right-hand corner - OpenRefine uses two main algorithms for clustering the data:

-: generates a key from a value based on common transformations (what is the core value when you remove whitespace/capitalization/punctuation)nearest neighbor
+key collision: generates a key from a value based on common transformations (what is the core value when you remove whitespace/capitalization/punctuation)nearest neighbor: each unique value is compared to every other unique value using a distance function

 - Fortunately, we don’t really need to understand the algorithms because it is easy to try them all!